Is Delta-8 THC Legal in Tennessee? (April 2022)

 Tennessee Delta-8 THC Laws

-Hemp products are legal in Tennessee since 2019.
-According to Senate Bill 357:
+1. Hemp products have been legal in Tennessee since 2019, thanks to Senate Bill 357.

 What is Delta-8 THC?